Area-53-Robotics/53D-High-Stakes-Notebook/entries/redirect-mech/brainstorm.typ

   ],
   cons: [
     - *Height* - When fully extended, the lift would only be able to reach the wall stakes.
-    - *Stability* - The higher the four-bar is extended, the higher the robot’s center of gravity becomes.
+    - *Stability* - The higher the four-bar is extended, the higher the robot's center of gravity becomes.
 A higher center of gravity means lower robot stability.
   ],
   notes: [
-    - We don’t need to score on the high stake.
     - Our stability would be better compared to the six-bar.
     - 1010W uses this design.
   ],